Russian Toy (Long-haired)

 Common inquiries about the breed

-Due to their small size and fragile bone structure, they are generally better suited for families with older, respectful children.
+They are generally affectionate, but due to their fragile bone structure, they are best suited for families with older, respectful children.

 View Official FCI Standard